JKaram/Linked-List/README.md

 In preparation for a job interviews, I have been using sites like [Codewars](https://www.codewars.com/dashboard) or [LeetCode](https://leetcode.com/).
 I load a question, think long and hard, struggle for a while, and eventually find a solution.

 Every once in a while I see a question that requires the use of a linked list.
 My first reaction is that these are fancy names for arrays.
 Arrays are something that I see regularly and are easy to work with.
+What is this mysterious linked list?

-## Here is an example of a linked list question.
+### Here is an example of a linked list question.

 !["LeetCode Question"](https://github.com/JKaram/Linked-List/blob/master/docs/desc.png?raw=true)

-## The input is looks like this.
+### The input is looks like this.

 !["LeetCode Input"](https://github.com/JKaram/Linked-List/blob/master/docs/Screen%20Shot%202020-01-31%20at%2010.14.35%20AM.png?raw=true)

-## My Attempt.
+### My Attempt.
 ```
 const addTwoNumbers = function(l1, l2) {
    return [l1.reduce((a,b) => a + b) + l1.reduce((a,b) => a + b)].split('');